Freelancers in France: Your homework before 2025

 • Note in your calendar that you will have to go back to this site and check your CFE bill in October or November time.

-• You will have to check the CFE bill AND validate the payment - meaning that you will allow the tax office to take the money on the 15th of December this year.
+• You will have to check the CFE bill AND validate the payment - meaning that you allow the tax office to take the money on the 15th of December.

 5 - Business health check